GeantW0rld/DS4Windows/README.md

 more games are accessible.
 Other input controllers are also supported including the DualSense, Switch Pro, and JoyCon controllers (**first party hardware only**).

-This project is a fork of the work of Jays2Kings and Ryochan7.
+This project is a fork of the work of Jays2Kings, Ryochan7 and schmaldeo.
 It adds various new features like switch [debouncing](https://www.ganssle.com/debouncing.pdf), a tool that helps to fix stick drift and pitch and roll simulation for DS3 based on accelerometer value (which is a work of [sunnyqeen](https://github.com/sunnyqeen)).